The Beginning, 1918

 became too great a challenge.
 Yet Dr Green knew many

-people around the country were ready for this newer
+people around the country were ready for the Divine Metaphysics message.

 Out of this need, and the earnest desire in the minds